 </Card>

-When nesting Button component inside another component rendering a button tag, you can use the as property to render it as another html element, like span.
-When used, Button will automatically add correct role and tabIndex to it, keeping the markup valid while still making it interactive.
-In this case, it's also a good idea to add event.stopPropagation() to the inner button if you want to prevent click events bubbling and triggering onClick of its parent component.
+When nesting the Button component inside another component rendering a button tag, you can use the as property to render it as another HTML element, like span.
+When used, Button will automatically add the correct role and tabIndex to it, keeping the markup valid while still making it interactive.
+In this case, it's also a good idea to add event.stopPropagation() to the inner button if you want to prevent click events from bubbling and triggering the onClick of its parent component.

 <MenuItem